Proverbia Grecorum

 The Proverbia Grecorum (sometimes Parabolae Gregorum, both meaning "proverbs of the Greeks") is an anonymous Latin collection of proverbs compiled in the seventh or eighth century AD in the British Isles, probably in Ireland.
 Despite the name, it has no known Greek source.
 It was perhaps designed as a secular complement to the Hebrew Bible's Book of Proverbs.

-Within about a century of its composition, the Proverbia was being copied in northern Italy, yet all surviving manuscript have an Anglo-Saxon or Celtic connection.
+Within about a century of its composition, the Proverbia was being copied in northern Italy, yet all surviving manuscripts have an Anglo-Saxon or Celtic connection.
 Only one complete copy survives, but excerpts (with citations) are found in at least eight other manuscripts.
 There are seventy-four proverbs, but seven others with no connection to the original work are erroneously attributed to it in various manuscripts.

 Transmission

 Sedulius Scottus

 The original compilation consisted of 74 short proverbs and a prefatory letter.
 There is one surviving copy of the complete work on folio 246r–v of the manuscript Kues 52 (now in St. Nikolaus-Hospital in Bernkastel-Kues), where it is part of the Collectaneum of Sedulius Scottus.
 This manuscript was copied in the Abbey of Saints Eucherius and Matthias in Trier in the twelfth century.

 Sedulius quotes from the Proverbia in several other works.
 In the same copy of the Collectaneum, there is a florilegium containing 40 statements on virtues and vices, five of which are drawn from the Proverbia without citation.
 Sedulius quotes proverb 68 in his In Donati artem minorem (again without citing the original collection) and several statements closing paralleling the Proverbia can be found in his De rectoribus Christianis.
 Among his excerpts of Lactantius' Divinae institutiones (found in the Kues manuscript), he includes a statement that is not attributable to Lactantius nor is found in the Proverbia but which is derived from Rufinus' translation of Origen's Homily on Genesis.
 Since this statement came to be attributed to the Proverbia in other works, it provides the only known connection between the Proverbia and an actual Greek work, in this case one of the Greek Fathers.
 The attribution of this statement to the Proverbia, however, was made in error and it was not part of the original collection.